MICHAEL J. HEIN

 Recently Kimberly can be seen as the victim on the hit shows Scorned, Stalked, and Mysteries at the Museum.
 She has been honored with the Scream Queen award and listed on IMBd as one of the hottest actresses in horror movies.
 Over the past several years, Kimberly represented the renowned New York City Horror Film Festival as a judge and filmmaker liaison.

-Tony Timpone served as Fangoria editor-in-chief from 1987-2010 before moving on to manage the company’s VOD and DVD divisions.
-As a co-host/producer, Timpone worked on Fangoria Radio for Sirius XM for four years.
-In the 1990s he helped produce three Fangoria feature films.
-In 2004 Timpone served as an associate producer to Bravo’s 100 Scariest Movie Moments.
-Timpone has been a frequent media spokesman for the horror industry, making appearances on over 100 TV and radio shows, DVD supplements and documentaries.
-Festival-wise, Timpone has served as the Fantasia Film Festival’s Co-Director of International Programming since 1998.
+Tony Timpone served as Fangoria magazine editor-in-chief from 1987-2010 before moving on to manage the company’s Video on Demand and DVD divisions.
+As a co-host/producer, Timpone worked on Fangoria Radio for Sirius XM Satellite Radio for four years.
+In 2004 Timpone served as associate producer to Bravo’s 100 Scariest Movie Moments.
+Since 1998, he has been the Co-director of International Programming for Montreal’s Fantasia Film Festival.
+Twitter: @tonytimpone1

 Adam Torkel has been with the NYCHFF since 2009.
 A chance encounter with festival Creator Michael J. Hein lead him to be the festivals photographer and head of the interns.
 Since then, Adam has done make-up effects and photography for various films and music videos.
 He is currently studying film at Brooklyn College.